LevisNgigi/qts3-wmb-test/outreachy/qts-index.md

     -   **New Batch**: Takes users to the page where they can create a new batch for processing.
     -   **Last Batches**: This section (currently not linked) will show recent batches processed by the system.
     -   **Git Repository**: Links to the QuickStatements GitHub repository where users can view the source code and contribute.
+    -   **User Information**: -   Depending on whether the user is logged in or anonymous, the following options are displayed:
+                                   -   If **anonymous**: A **Login** text is shown to authenticate users.
+                                   -   If **logged in**: The username and a link to view their last batches are displayed

 #### 3\. **New Batch Button**